Skip to content

 from opentelemetry.semconv.resource import ResourceAttributes

-# Metric Import
+# Metric Imports

-from opentelemetry.sdk.metrics.export import (
+from opentelemetry.sdk.metrics.export import PeriodicExportingMetricReader, AggregationTemporality

 from opentelemetry.metrics import set_meter_provider, get_meter_provider

-# Logs Import
+# Logs Imports

 from opentelemetry.sdk._logs import LoggerProvider, LoggingHandler